apache/druid/druid-0.23-release-notes.md

 - `Granularity.granularitiesFinerThan` now returns ALL if you pass in ALL (#12003)
 - Added a configuation parameter for appending tasks to allow them to use a SHARED lock (#12041)
 - `SchemaRegistryBasedAvroBytesDecoder` now throws a `ParseException` instead of RE when it fails to retrieve a schema (#12080)
-- Add `includeAllDimensions` to `dimensionsSpec` to put all explicit dimensions first in `InputRow` and subsequently any other dimensions found in input data (#12276)
+- Added `includeAllDimensions` to `dimensionsSpec` to put all explicit dimensions first in `InputRow` and subsequently any other dimensions found in input data (#12276)
+- Added the ability to store null columns in the Segments (#12279)

 ## Compaction

 This release includes several improvements for compaction:
 -  Automatic compaction now supports complex dimensions (#11924)
 -  Automatic compaction now supports overlapping segment intervals (#12062)
 - You can now configure automatic compaction to calculate ratio of slots available for compaction tasks from maximum slots including autoscaler maximum worker nodes (#12263)
 - You can configure the Coordinator auto compaction duty period separately from other indexing duties (#12263)

 ## SQL

 ### Human-readable and actionable SQL error messages
-Till 0.22.1, if a SQL query is not supported, users get a very cryptic and unhelpful error message.
-With this change, error message will include exactly what part of their SQL query is not supported by druid.
-One such example is executing a scan query that is ordered on a dimension other than time column.
+Until version 0.22.1, if you issued an unsupported SQL query, Druid would throw very cryptic and unhelpful error messages.
+With this change, error messages include exactly the part of the SQL query that is not supported in Druid.
+For example, if you run a scan query that is ordered on a dimension other than time column.

 (#11911)

 ### Cancel API for SQL queries
-Users can now cancel SQL queries just like native queries can be cancelled.
-A new API has been added for cancelling SQL queries.
-Web-console now users this API to cancel SQL queries.
-Earlier, it only used to close the client connection while sql query keeps running in druid.
+We've added a new API to cancel SQL queries, so you can now cancel SQL queries just like you can cancel native queries.
+You can use the API from the Web-console.
+In previous versions, cancellation from the console only closed the client connection while the SQL query kept running on Druid.

 (#11643)
 (#11738)